-If everything goes to plan, on Saturday the 18th of September 2021, I’ll begin my seventh bicycle crossing of our nation.
-I’ll start pedaling from Perth, Western Australia towards Newcastle, New South Wales.
-Ride for Compassion Coast to Coast will bring together around 30 cyclists riding for a common cause.
+On this day next year, the 18th of September 2021, I’ll start pedaling from Perth, Western Australia towards Newcastle, New South Wales.
+Ride for Compassion Coast to Coast will be my second time cycling across Australia for Compassion and my seventh crossing overall.
+I’ll be riding with around 30 other riders for a common cause.

 Every child in poverty is vulnerable, but some children are at risk of the most deplorable situations in the world.

 Children whose parents who have left, died, or are unable to provide for them, children exposed to exploitation and children with special needs are highly vulnerable.
 They often find themselves on the edge of extremely dangerous situations like child labour, gang violence, trafficking, and life on the street.

 In the midst of these ongoing difficulties, COVID-19 has had a massive effect on children and their families.
 Now, more than ever, they need people like you and me to step in and play our part in showing them love, kindness and practical care.